Holocaust, Genocide, and Human Rights Education Project

 MSU Student Internships

-The Education Project is accepting applications for fall internships in human rights education.
-This is an unpaid internship that offers three credits for an independent study.
+The Education Project is accepting applications for undergraduate and graduate student internships in human rights education in the fall, spring, and summer semesters.
+This is an unpaid internship that offers up to three credits for an independent study.
 Interns will have the opportunity to help with conference planning, develop anti-racist teaching kits, and research and report on an aspect of human rights education of interest to individual students.
 Interns must be enrolled in a degree program at MSU.
 Applications should include a letter of intent outlining the area of human rights education of interest to the student, an unofficial transcript, and the name and contact information of two professional references.
-Applications are due by September 9, 2014.

 For further questions or to apply for an internship, please contact the Holocaust, Genocide, and Human Rights Education Project Director Dr. Zoë Burkholder at email@example.com